 A reminder to #NeverForget.
 My memory of 9/11.

-This is a repost of what I wrote on this day last year.
+This is a repost of what I wrote on this day in 2017.
 I will never have new words to describe the way that day felt, nor how I remember it each year.
 But it’s important to me to acknowledge it each year.
 Thanks for reading.

 It seems each year that goes by has just a little bit less mention of what happened on this day in 2001.

 It’s not that there aren’t reminders of it each time that we travel.
 From the entire TSA screening process (some forget, or never knew, that pre-9/11 there was no TSA) that we go through at the airports to the ability for an airline’s gate agent to have you arrested for arguing about a customer service issue because of “security,” I assure you we’ve been changed forever.

 One of my earliest flying memories was on an Eastern Airlines flight to Florida, to visit my grandparents.
 I remember touring the cockpit with the pilot and getting my wings.
 That small pin you could wear.
 Imagine that happening today on a commercial flight.

 This is always a hard day for me.
 Not because I lost any close friends or family members.
 But I was here in NYC on that day and I’ll certainly never forget it.
 The world unquestionably changed forever and for those of us that were here that day, we’ll certainly never forget.
 It’s one of those days that you’ll always remember in vivid detail.
 I remember where I was when the Space Shuttle Challenger exploded in mid-air (4th grade, in class) and I remember nearly everything about September 11, 2001.

 The less I hear people talk about it, the more I want to.

 I was 25 and I was living on East 54th St. When the first plane hit I was in the shower listening to Z100.
 I recall them mentioning that a plane had struck one of the WTC towers.
 I got out of the shower and watched on TV a bit.
 It looked crazy.
 But the assumption was that it was an accident.